garden-io/garden/docs/guides/connecting-project.md

 GARDEN_OFFLINE=true garden deploy
 ```

-See also the section above about [creating access token](#creating-personal-access-tokens) for environments like CI where you can't run the interactive `login` command.
+See also the section above about [creating access tokens](#creating-personal-access-tokens) for environments like CI where you can't run the interactive `login` command.

 ## Limits